 VON WILLEBRAND'S DISEASE

 Most people are familiar with hemophilia A, an inherited blood clotting defect in human beings affecting only male children.
 Most people, however, are not as familiar with von Willebrand's disease and hear of it for the first time when they ask questions about breeding their dog.
-Von Willebrand's disease is also an inherited blood clotting defect and breeds at high risk should be screened before being allowed to breed.
+Von Willebrand's disease, like hemophelia A, is an inherited blood clotting defect and breeds at high risk should be screened before being allowed to breed.

 Breeds routinely tested are shown below:

 WHAT IS VON WILLEBRAND'S FACTOR?

 Arrows point to two platelets amid a group of red blood blood cells

 Von Willebrand's factor is a protein complex produced both by platelets (the blood cells involved in clotting) and by the cells lining blood vessels.
 It is made up of several smaller proteins bound together.
 Von Willebrand's disease results when there is a defect in any one of these proteins.
 When a blood vessel tears and bleeding occurs, platelets are called to the area to clump upon each other thus plugging up the hole and staunching the bleeding.
 While the platelets are in place, a cascade of blood clotting factors activates ultimately leading to production of "fibrin," the material scars are made of, to more permanently seal the vessel.
 Von Willebrand's factor acts as glue holding the platelets together and holding them onto the surface of the torn blood vessel.
 Von Willebrand's factor also serves to stabilize "clotting factor VIII," one of the proteins involved in forming the fibrin clot.

 SHORT VIDEO DEPICTING THE NORMAL CLOTTING SYSTEM IN ACTION